15 of the best day trips from Sydney, Australia.

 But I recommend spending at least 1 night and 2 days in these spots so you can really enjoy everything without rushing.

 #1 Best Weekend Trip From Sydney: Port Stephens

 Port Stephens is quiet and peaceful, and it’s 2.5 hours north of Sydney.

 The coastline here is surprisingly rugged.
-There are many mountains, hills, inlets, bays, and islands, making it an incredibly scenic spot.
+There are many mountains, hills, inlets, bays, sand dunes, and islands, making it an incredibly scenic spot.